Skip to content

 body()

-Return the HTTP response.
+Return an HTTP response.

 INFO

-Note: When returning Text or HTML, it is recommended to use c.text() or c.html().
+Note: When returning text or HTML, it is recommended to use c.text() or c.html().

 ts